 By Dr Siddhartha Sahu*

-The author is an orthopedic surgeon.
+The author is a consultant orthopedic surgeon.
 He can be reached at [email protected]

 DISCLAIMER: The views expressed in the article are solely those of the author and do not in any way represent the views of Sambad English.